rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  But it's a very personal choice.
 *  It's a woman's choice.
 *  No one but a woman can decide.
-*  But I would say that when women have gone
+*  But I would say that when women have gone into
-*  into bioidentical hormone replacement therapy,
+*  bioidentical hormone replacement therapy,
-*  one of the things that benefits is also sleep,
+*  one of the things that benefits is also sleep
-*  because it brings back under control
-*  some of these symptoms.
+*  because it brings back under control some of these symptoms.
-*  It reinstigates some of the renormalization
+*  It reinstigates some of the renormalization of aspects
-*  of aspects of reproductive hormones.
+*  of reproductive hormones.
 *  And those are things that can promote sleep,
 *  which when they become absent through menopause,
 *  are causing sleep disruption.
 *  Great.
-*  Someone asks, what does it mean if I can remember my dreams?
+*  Someone asks, what does it mean
+*  if I can remember my dreams?
-*  Conversely, what does it mean if I cannot remember my dreams?
+*  Conversely, what does it mean
+*  if I cannot remember my dreams?
 *  Does this have any reflection on my sleep quality?
 *  Well, some of this was addressed during today's episode,
 *  but maybe just to give a short recap response,